imahdzadeh/ATE/README.md

-# PTT is a powershell project fpr out company
+# PTT is a powershell project for our company